jason-tratta/ProgressScreen/README.md

 # ProgressScreen

-This is my recreation of the Casper Enrollment screen IBM showed at JAMFs user conference.

-About:
+This is a full screen application that uses a web view to display information to the user.
+This is intended to show information to the end user during builds using JAMF’s Casper, though you may find other uses for it.
+This application was inspired by IBM’s build process shown at JAMFs user conference in 2015.

+The web view can either be embedded or set via scripting.
+Embedding the HTML will require you to recompile the application.

-Simply, this is a full screen application that uses a Webview to display information to the user.
-This can either be an embedded html file or a website.
-The application monitors the jamf.log and in conjunction with waypoints and estimated time displays a progessbar to the user.
+The application monitors the jamf.log and in conjunction with optional waypoints an estimated time displays a progessbar to the user.
 When the last package is installed, the application quits.
 The user can quit the screen any time with Command-Q.

 Usage:

+- Create and Set your own HTML Content.
+Pages can continually be changed via scripting if desired.
+- Set the estimated build time, this will allow the progress bar to display a more accurate estiamed completion time.
+- Update the progess bar by editing currentTime via scripting along side an optional waypoint method.

 NEW!
 Applescript / JavaScript Support!